iainelder/dotfiles/README.md

 To authenicate as a user, include a personal access token in the request.

 Many of the installers use curl to call the GitHub API, and I don't want to rewrite them all to handle the authentication explicitly.
 Instead I hook into the top level `curl` command with a function that injects the authentication details via a `.netrc` file.
-Dino Chisea's article "[Do you usecurl?
+Dino Chisea's article "[Do you use curl?
 Stop using -u.
 Please use curl -n and .netrc](https://www.googlecloudcommunity.com/gc/Cloud-Product-Articles/Do-you-use-curl-Stop-using-u-Please-use-curl-n-and-netrc/ta-p/75724)" taught me how to do this.

 ## To upgrade after installing